Wolseley helps lessen FTSE fall as caution prevails before ECB

 Traders said that investors were reluctant to make strong

-bets one way or the other ahead of the ECB's meeting on
+bets one way or the other ahead of a meeting of the ECB on

 Thursday.
 Expectations of policy action have helped to pin